OUR ROUTE IS FOCUSSED ON THE STUNNING WAITIUKUBULI NATIONAL TRAIL WHICH SNAKES ITS WAY UP AND DOWN THE ISLAND.

 DAY THREE: TIP TO TOE BEGINS

-1st July 2023 / Estimated time on your feet: 7-9 hours
+Estimated time on your feet: 7-9 hours

 We will make our way the short distance to Scott’s Head at the very bottom of the island.
-You will cover 12 miles of stunning jungle today as your first taste of the amazing WNT trail, finishing the day at Bellevue Choplin.
+You will cover 18.9km of stunning jungle today as your first taste of the amazing WNT trail, finishing the day at Bellevue Choplin.
 Today you’ll take in some of the best scenery the jungle has to officer including enormous river beds, hot springs and remote villages.
 Today is the first taste of the adventure; the first section of the day is steep and will give you an introduction to the jungle ropes that assist you under the canopy.
 Once you have finished the stage, you will be transported back the hotel in which you have been staying for one final night here before our camping adventure tomorrow night as our journey continues north the following day.

 ACCOMMODATION: Hotel – twin shared basis.
 Doubles are available on request (no surcharge).
 Single supplements are available with surcharge applied.**